PeterPCW/textSorter/README.md

 With the similarity better quantified in the second iteration it made sense to move to a DBSCAN algorithm.
 This performs very well for keyword matching and still factors in the overall line similarity to some extent.
 This was good enough to satisfy my needs.

 At this level I also added `test_textSorter.py` to test with mock data so that I could quickly validate if the code would work for other datasets beyond the one I currently had available.
-Had to make the epsilon dynamic.
-Doesn't pass every time but looks good enough to me!

 ## Future Improvements